-Chairman Bingaman, Ranking Member Murkowski, and Members of the Committee:
+Chairman Manzullo, Ranking Member Faleomavaega, and Members of the Subcommittee:

-I am pleased to be here today to discuss the September 2010 agreement between the U.S. and Palau governments.
-The Compact of Free Association between the Government of the United States and the Government of the Republic of Palau, which entered into force in October 1994, provided for several types of assistance aimed at promoting Palau's economic advancement and eventual self-sufficiency.2 In addition to establishing Palauan sovereignty and U.S.-Palau security and defense arrangements, the compact provided economic assistance to Palau.3 This assistance comprised, among other things, direct economic assistance for 15 years to the Palau government; the establishment of a trust fund intended to provide Palau \$15 million annually from 2010 through 2044; investments in infrastructure, including a major road; and the provision of federal services, such as postal, weather, and aviation.
+I am pleased to be here today to discuss the September 2010 agreement between the U.S. and Palau governments.1

+The Compact of Free Association between the United States and the Republic of Palau, which entered into force in 1994,2 provided for several types of assistance aimed at promoting Palau's economic advancement and eventual self-sufficiency.3 In addition to establishing Palauan sovereignty and U.S.-Palau security and defense arrangements, the compact provided economic assistance to Palau.
+4 This assistance comprised, among other things, direct economic assistance for 15 years to the Palau government: the establishment of a trust fund intended to provide Palau \$15 million annually from 2010 through 2044; investments in infrastructure, including a major road; and the provision of federal services, such as postal, weather, and aviation.
 The compact also established a basis for U.S. agencies to provide discretionary federal programs related to health, education, and infrastructure.
-In June 2008, we projected that U.S. assistance to Palau from 1995 through 2009 would exceed \$852 million, with assistance under the compact accounting for about 68 percent and assistance through discretionary programs accounting for about 31 percent.
-We also reported, in 2008, that the likelihood of the Palau trust fund being able to sustain the planned payments through 2044 was uncertain.
+In June 2008, we projected that U.S. assistance to Palau from 1995 through 2009 would exceed \$852 million, with assistance under the compact accounting for about 68 percent and assistance through discretionary programs accounting for about 31 percent.5 We also reported in 2008 that the likelihood of the Palau trust fund's being able to sustain the planned payments through 2044 was uncertain.